 What should I expect to pay?

-Racing shoes range from about $90 to about $300.
+Racing shoes range from about $100 to $450+.
 If you've read our other buyer's guides, this might start to sound redundant by now, but it bears repeating: When it comes to racing gear, you get what you pay for.
 And in this case, you're paying for your personal safety, comfort, and ability to properly control your vehicle.
 There are some things in life you can skimp on without much concern for possible repercussions, but safety equipment in a sport like auto racing doesn't really fall into that category.
 That said, someone who is buying shoes for a day at an autocross event probably doesn't need the same pair as someone who is planning to participate in a full season of wheel-to-wheel racing, so use your own discretion when determining what level of racing shoe you'll need for the type of racing you plan to do.
 See you at the track!